flyntcoal/wordpress/wp-content/plugins/form-maker/readme.txt

 **Send to.** Use this setting to select the email field of your form, to which the submissions will be sent.

 Important!
-In case you do not have an email input created from User Info Fields &gt; Email type, the following error message will appear:
+In case you do not have an email input created from User Info Fields &gt; Email type on your form, the following error message will appear:

 &quot;There is no email field&quot;.